 A Message from BeiGene Regarding Our COVID-19

-During the worldwide COVID-19 health crisis, our primary focus is on keeping BeiGene colleagues and their families safe, upholding our commitments to patients, and providing assistance and materials to doctors and hospitals on the frontline.
+During the worldwide COVID-19 health crisis, our primary focus has been on keeping BeiGene colleagues and their families safe, upholding our commitments to patients, and providing assistance and materials to doctors and hospitals on the frontline.

-In addition, based on a developing understanding of COVID-19 disease, we quickly realized that our mission to create impactful medicines based on sound scientific rationale provides a strong foundation for BeiGene to partner with research institutions in the United States to explore the potential benefit of zanubrutinib, a BTK inhibitor discovered by BeiGene scientists, to treat patients with COVID-19 disease who have pulmonary distress.
-This is an important endeavor for BeiGene, for while we have been focused on developing oncology therapies to date, if zanubrutinib can help patients hospitalized for COVID-19-related pulmonary distress, we are committed to testing that hypothesis.
+In addition, based on a developing understanding of COVID-19 disease, we quickly realized that our mission to create impactful medicines based on sound scientific rationale provided a strong foundation for BeiGene to explore other ways we could help.
+Our approach to this has been both broad and strategic, forming important alliances where we see scientific advances, as well as collaborating with research institutions in the United States to explore the potential benefit of zanubrutinib, our BTK inhibitor, to treat patients with COVID-19-related pulmonary distress.

-We have received clearance from the U.S. FDA to initiate a new Phase 2 trial evaluating zanubrutinib for the treatment of patients with COVID-19 disease and pulmonary distress (NCT04382586).
+We have initiated patient enrollment in a Phase 2 trial in the U.S. evaluating zanubrutinib for the treatment of patients with COVID-19-related pulmonary distress (NCT04382586).

 The trial is designed to enroll approximately 42 patients with COVID-19 disease who either require supplemental oxygen or mechanical ventilation.
 The principal investigator, Steven P. Treon, M.D., Ph.D, of the Dana Farber Cancer Institute in Boston, along with BeiGene clinicians and scientists, designed a trial to assess quickly whether treatment with zanubrutinib can help hospitalized patients with COVID-19-related pulmonary distress.
 Patients will be randomized to receive oral zanubrutinib at 320 mg once daily for 28 days plus supportive care, or placebo plus supportive care.
 An additional cohort of four to 10 patients on mechanical ventilation will all receive zanubrutinib plus supportive care.
 The trial’s primary endpoint is the respiratory failure-free survival rate at day 28 in the randomized cohort.

-Currently, there is no evidence on the safety or efficacy of zanubrutinib in the clinical treatment of COVID-19 and zanubrutinib is not approved for this use.
-Please view U.S. Prescribing Information at www.brukinsa.com.
+Currently, there is no evidence on the safety or efficacy of zanubrutinib in the clinical treatment of COVID-19, and zanubrutinib is not approved for this use.
+Please view the U.S. Prescribing Information for BRUKINSA® at www.brukinsa.com.

 Rationale for Zanubrutinib as a Potential Treatment for COVID-19